hasindu2008/slow5lib/examples/adv/README.md

 # slow5lib Advanced Examples

-This directory contains following advanced examples that uses low-level API.
+This directory contains the following advanced examples that use low-level API.
-- *auxiliary_field_enum.c* demonstrates how to fetch a auxiliary field of enum data type from a slow5/blow5 file.
+- *auxiliary_field_enum.c* demonstrates how to fetch an auxiliary field of enum data type from a slow5/blow5 file.
 - *sequential_read_pthreads.c* demonstrates how to sequentially read raw SLOW5 records from a slow5/blow5 file using a single thread and then decode those in parallel using *pthreads*.
 - *sequential_read_openmp.c* demonstrates how to sequentially read raw SLOW5 records from a slow5/blow5 file using a single thread and then decode those in parallel using *openMP*.
 - *get_all_read_ids.c* demonstrates how to get the list of all read IDs from a slow5/blow5 file.